 - Number of different accounts held with USAA

-Keep in mind that the “distribution” is different than an “allocation.”
-The allocation is a sum that is added to your Subscriber Savings Account each year, whereas the distribution is a sum that is paid out as cash to the USAA member.
+The “distribution” is different than an “allocation.”
+An allocation means that funds are added to your Subscriber Savings Account balance, whereas a distribution means that funds are paid out as cash to your account (you may choose the account where you receive the distribution).

 How Do I Get My USAA Subscriber’s Account Distribution?